Strong Characterization for the Airy Line Ensemble: Likelihood of Medium Position Events

 \end{prop}

 The proof of \Cref{ljt} uses the following three lemmas (where we recall the $\textbf{LOW}$ and $\textbf{HIGH}$ events in them from \Cref{hlevent}).
 The first indicates that a line ensemble likely cannot remain low at every point of a long interval, if its top curve decays parabolically; it is shown in \Cref{Proofl0} below.
-The second and third indicate that, if $\mathsf{x}_k$ is too low or too high at a given point, then there likely exists a long interval on which it is too low at every point (which, with the first lemma, shows that $\mathsf{x}_k$ can neither be too low nor too high anywhere on the interval).
-The second lemma, shown in \Cref{Proofll0} below, implements the former; the third, shown in \Cref{Prooflh0} below, implements the latter.
+The second indicates that, if $\mathsf{x}_k$ is very low at a given point, then there likely exists a long interval on which it is low at every point; it is shown in \Cref{Proofl0} below.
+The third indicates that, if $\mathsf{x}_k$ is too high at a given point and the top curve of the ensemble decays parabolically, then there again likely exists a long interval on which $\mathsf{x}_k$ is too low at every point; it is shown in \Cref{Prooflh0} below.
+These together show that $\mathsf{x}_k$ can neither be too low nor too high anywhere on the interval.

 \begin{lem}